-- (b) The Village has nine holidays per year.
-If a holiday falls on a Sunday, the following Monday is observed as a holiday.
-If a holiday falls on a Saturday, the preceding Friday is observed as a holiday.
-The official holidays of the Village are as follows:

-- of the village are as torion

 - 1. New Year's Day

 - 2. Presidents Day

 - 3. Memorial Day

 - 4. Independence Day

 - 5. Labor Day

 - 6. Veterans Day

-- 7. Thanksgiving Day
+- 7. Thanksqiving Day

 - 8. Christmas Day

 - 9. Floating Holiday

-- (c) The floating holiday may be used on the day following Thanksgiving, the day preceding Christmas, Good Friday, or Martin Luther King's Birthday.
+- (c) The floating holiday may be used at the employees discretion, with the approval of the Department Head.
 Department Heads have the discretion and responsibility to grant floating holiday approval based on employee fairness and the needs of the Village.